feniljain/knowledge-base/miscellaneous/anime/README.md

 ## Sad & Romance:

-- I want to your pancreas
+- I want to eat your pancreas
 - Grave of the fireflies
-- Ride your wave(Kimi to, Nami ni Noretara)
+- Ride your wave (Kimi to, Nami ni Noretara)
 - World end
 - Bakuman
 - Spice and wolf